-The Ira A. Fulton School of Engineering at ASU offers an online master of science in sustainable engineering that provides students with an understanding of how to integrate social, political, and environmental factors in order to find solutions for an organization or company.
+The Ira A. Fulton School of Engineering at ASU offers an online master of science in engineering in sustainable engineering that provides students with an understanding of how to integrate social, political, and environmental factors to find solutions for an organization or company.
 The program is ideal for graduate-level students and professionals, students with a background in engineering science, and students who want a flexible online program.

 Students gain an understanding of sustainable engineering principles, learn to work with complex technological systems, and become experts at man-made system modeling and adaptive behavior.
 They also develop technical and communication skills to understand and explain the sustainability implications of engineered systems.